bchr02/CodeFlattener/README.md

 - Supports ES modules.
 - Resolves and includes imported files.
 - Handles aliases specified in `package.json`.
-- Transpiles TypeScript files to JavaScript.
+- Transpiles TypeScript files to JavaScript when outputting as JavaScript.
 - Allows excluding specific file types and folders.
+- Option to output either a single JavaScript or TypeScript file.

 ## Installation